[Learn Korean E3] Korean Basic Alphabet Letters with Chart

 But what are vowels and consonants?

-In English vowels are A, E, I, O, U and consonants are other sounds like K, T, S, M, and etcetera.
+In English, vowels are A, E, I, O, and U, and consonants are the other sounds, such as K, T, S, M, etc.

 Hangul Table PDF